S&P 500 dips; weak industrials blot out shining tech stocks

-NEW YORK (AP) — Disappointingly weak earnings reports from 3M and other industrial companies kept U.S. stock indexes in check on Thursday, blotting out a set of blowout results from big-name tech companies.
+NEW YORK (AP) — U.S. stock indexes pulled further back from their record highs on Thursday after a cavalcade of industrial companies turned in weak earnings reports, blotting out a set of blowout results from big-name tech companies.

-3M, the maker of Scotch tape and various products for businesses, reported weaker revenue and profit than Wall Street expected for the first three months of the year.
-It also slashed its profit forecast for the full year, while United Parcel Service said its net income fell 17% on nearly flat revenue.
+3M, the maker of Scotch tape and various products for businesses, reported lower revenue and profit for the first three months of the year than Wall Street expected.
+It also slashed its profit forecast for the full year.
+United Parcel Service said its net income fell 17% on nearly flat revenue, and Illinois Tool Works had weaker revenue than analysts forecast.
+Rockwell Automation said that automotive related sales were less than it expected last quarter.

-They helped drag industrial stocks to the largest loss among the 11 sectors that make up the S&P 500, and 3M’s loss dealt a particularly sharp blow to the Dow Jones Industrial Average.
+They all helped drag industrial stocks to the sharpest loss by far among the 11 sectors that make up the S&P 500, and 3M’s loss dealt a particularly big blow to the Dow Jones Industrial Average.

-The Nasdaq held up better than the other indexes following strong earnings reports from Microsoft and Facebook.
+The struggles for industrial stocks overshadowed strong earnings reports from Facebook and Microsoft.

 Earnings reporting season is about a third of the way in, and investors are searching for clues about whether profit growth can accelerate later this year following a weak first quarter.
 The stock market has had a furious rally this year, largely because the Federal Reserve has said that it is halting its plan to raise interest rates, at least temporarily.

-EARNINGS WOES: 3M plunged 9.7%, and UPS lost 7.2% following their earnings reports.
+EARNINGS WOES: 3M plunged 10.7%, UPS lost 8.7%, Illinois Tool Works fell 4% and Rockwell Automate sank 5.5% following their earnings reports.

+Raytheon, a defense contractor that is also in the industrial sector, sank 5.4%.
+It reported stronger profit for the latest quarter than expected, but analysts noted some mixed results for its profit margins.

-They helped to drag industrial stocks in the S&P 500 down by 1.7%.
+Altogether, the companies helped drag industrial stocks in the S&P 500 down by 2.1%.

-EARNINGS WINS: Facebook surged 6.5% following its earnings report, and it helped communications-services companies in the S&P 500 jump 1.3% for the biggest gain among the 11 sectors that make up the index.
+EARNINGS WINS: Facebook surged 6.1% following its earnings report, and it helped communications companies in the S&P 500 jump 1.2% for the biggest gain among the 11 sectors that make up the index.

 THE POWER OF LOW EXPECTATIONS: Coming into this earnings reporting season, Wall Street was expecting a dud.
 Partially because of slowing economic growth around the world, analysts were forecasting the first drop in earnings for the S&P 500 in nearly three years.